JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 <b>Adobe Reader Scroll Shortcuts</b>

--Press Ctrl + Shift + H to initiate auto-scroll in Adobe Reader
+- Press Ctrl + Shift + H to initiate auto-scroll in Adobe Reader

--Adjust the scroll speed using the up and down arrow keys
+- Adjust the scroll speed using the up and down arrow keys

--Press the minus key (-) to change the scroll direction
+- Press the minus key (-) to change the scroll direction

--Press Ctrl + Shift + H to stop auto-scroll
+- Press Ctrl + Shift + H to stop auto-scroll

 </BR>